All-Hands-AI/OpenHands/docs/modules/usage/how-to/openshift-example.md

----
-sidebar_position: 6
----

-# 💿 How to use OpenDevin in OpenShift/K8S
+# Use OpenDevin in OpenShift/K8S

 There are different ways and scenarios that you can do, we're just mentioning one example here:
 1. Create a PV "as a cluster admin" to map workspace_base data and docker directory to the pod through the worker node.